Paulnkk/Modified-cutting-angle-method/README.md

 The main modifications to the cutting angle method by G.Beliakov:

-- Modified cutting angle method is applied on a different feasible set ('modified Simplex')
+- Different feasible set ('modified Simplex')

-- Auxiliary vectors for the solution and determination of the auxiliary problems are constructed differently
+- auxiliary vectors

+- Coordinate transformation into the modified Simplex

 - Update of the bounds to the optimal objective function value